AnandChowdhary/anandchowdhary.com/content/projects/blueboard.md

   <img alt="" src="/images/projects/blueboard/2.jpg">
 </div>

-BlueBoard was my project for the module "Smart Environments", a quarter of Creative Technology BSc's first year focused on ubitiquous computing and the Internet of Things.
+BlueBoard was my project for the module "Smart Environments", a quarter of Creative Technology BSc's first year focused on ubitiquous computing and the IoT.

 BlueBoard used a custom-built Android app written in Java, along with an Arduino program that would send the JSON data object via serial communication to Processing.
 Processing would compute and display the relevant information on the screen.